jostuffl/AzureSentinel_Stuff/LogicApps/GetUserMFADetails/Readme.md

 The logic app uses a managed identity for the Sentinel API connection, and must be granted **Sentinel Contributor** permissions to the resource group where your Sentinel instance is located.

+**NOTE:** The logic app deletes the watchlist every time it runs and recreates it.
+This is intentional based on the behaviour of the powershell script that feeds the data.
+Just keep that in mind.

 **Deploy:**